wezhubb/CSC495/final_report.md

 correction using program: 'Many of my medications are split [indium/indio] two doses'; correct correction: 'Many of my medications are split into two doses'
 ```
-&nbsp;&nbsp;&nbsp;&nbsp; We can see that in lots of situations, a common general word like 'none' and 'into' are correct, which causes us to have a high false positive rate.
+&nbsp;&nbsp;&nbsp;&nbsp; We can see that in 82 occurences, a common general word like 'none' and 'into' are corrected, which causes us to have a high false positive rate.
 To solve this problem, we decided to incorporate a general word bank, in which if there is any word in the general word bank, we stop trying to correct them.

-## General word bank
+## General Word Bank
-&nbsp;&nbsp;&nbsp;&nbsp; We get the general word bank from BNC/COCA word family lists (Nation 2017), which it composed of the 10,000 most common words in English, and do not contain any medication name, which avoids the possible risk of increased false negative rate.
+&nbsp;&nbsp;&nbsp;&nbsp; We get the general word bank from BNC/COCA word family lists (Nation 2017), which is composed of the 10,000 most common words in English, and do not contain any medication name, which avoids the possible risk of increased false negative rate.

 &nbsp;&nbsp;&nbsp;&nbsp; We load in the general word bank
 ```